-Now, Güçlütürk and Güçlü are looking forward checking how they can bring their work to market.
-They are thinking to develop camera app with neural network functionality for monetizing their work.
+Now, Güçlütürk and Güçlü are looking forward to checking how they can bring their work to market.
+They are thinking to develop a camera app with neural network functionality for monetizing their work.

 Neural Networks Used to Turn Face Sketches into Photos.
 So, Users Can Develop Photo App like Prisma